-Rep. Hunter says he's taken photo with an enemy corpse
+Republican congressman says he's taken a photo with an enemy corpse

 The congressman's office did not immediately respond to CNN's request for comment.

-Ammar Campa-Najjar, who was Hunter's Democratic opponent in 2018 and is running against him again, put out a statement from Chris Dalton, a Marine Corps Veteran who served with Hunter.
+Ammar Campa-Najjar, who was Hunter's Democratic opponent in 2018 and is running against him again, put out a statement from Chris Dalton, a Marine Corps Veteran, who like Hunter, served in Iraq.

 "As a proud veteran of Operation Iraqi Freedom (the same war in which Duncan Hunter fought), I am greatly disappointed by Congressman Hunter's recent comments about his own conduct in Iraq," Dalton said in the statement.
 "American military tradition, American values, and the Uniform Code of Military Justice demand that we be better than the actions he spoke about from that stage."